jojustin/shoppers-delight/README.md

     ```bash
     $ ./demo.sh
     ```
-    > If you face any permission errors during the script execution, provide appropriate permission to the file by running - `sudo chmod 777 ./demo.sh`.
+    > If you face any permission errors during the script execution, provide appropriate permission to the file by running - `sudo chmod +x ./demo.sh`.
 And then execute the script.
 - Provide all the inputs during script execution.
 A sample example is shown in below figure
   <img src="README_IMG.png" width=75% height=50%/>
 - Script execution takes time.
 Script is executed successfully only when you see the log `---Demo script complete---` at the end in your terminal.